 The focus is on growing at commercial scale and on commercial terms, using organic, regenerative principles, and building a resilient local food production and distribution system within north Lancashire.

-More information about the 2022 programme will be available in the Autumn 2021.
+More information about the 2022 programme is now available.
 Bursaries are available.

-You can meet our current FarmStart trainees through our News page
+You can meet our 2021 FarmStart trainees through our News page below.